 Rebecca Fry, PhD

-Dr. Fry currently serves as the Interim Chair of the Department of Environmental Sciences and Engineering at UNC-Chapel Hill and The Carol Remmer Angle Distinguished Professor in Children’s Environmental Health in the Department of Environmental Sciences and Engineering at UNC-Chapel Hill.
+Dr. Fry currently serves as the Interim Chair of the Department of Environmental Sciences and Engineering at UNC-Chapel Hill and The Carol Remmer Angle Distinguished Professor in Children’s Environmental Health also in the Department of Environmental Sciences and Engineering at UNC-Chapel Hill.
 Fry also serves as the Director for the Institute for Environmental Health Solutions.
 Her lab focuses on understanding how environmental exposures to toxic substances are associated with human disease.
 With a particular focus on genomic and epigenomic perturbations, her labs use toxicogenomic and systems biology approaches to identify key molecular pathways that associate environmental exposure with diseases.
 A current focus in the lab is to study prenatal exposure to various environmental contaminants including arsenic, cadmium, and perflourinated chemicals.
 Dr. Fry aims to understand molecular mechanisms by which such early exposures are associated with long-term health effects in humans.
 Ultimately, Dr. Fry’s lab aims to identify mechanisms of contaminant-induced disease and the basis for inter-individual disease susceptibility.